Insper/mlops/content/modules/12-ci-cd/auto_deploy.md

 Let's create a new **job** in the github action workflow.

+!!! danger "Attention!"
+    Check if your branch name is `main`.

+    Change if necessary.

 !!! exercise "Question"
     To do this, update the `.github/workflows/test_workflow.yaml` file: